Moving from Dubai to Switzerland: Your 2026 Expat Guide

 1. Register at your Gemeinde (municipal office) — mandatory within 14 days of arrival

-2. Open a Swiss bank account (UBS, ZKB, Raiffeisen, PostFinance, or digital banks like Neon)
+2. Open a Swiss bank account

 Free Expert Consultation

-Ready to move from Dubai to Switzerland?
+Ready to make the move from Dubai?

 Frequently Asked Questions

 Should You Make the Move?
-What the Numbers Say

 #relocation #dubai #uae #switzerland #expat #relocating-dubai-to-switzerland #immigration #tax